gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 https://drive.google.com/open?id=0B8EJy8MFHGLnOW1LX1NsM05uNEk

 Download all of the files in this folder and place them in a convenient directory of your choosing.
+Just as a reminder...the sequences we'll be analyzing today are from two subtypes of a feline retrovirus (pumalentivirus A and B) that infect bobcats (Lru) and mountain lions (Pco).
+We've constructed phylogenetic trees in BEAST using these and other sequence data from these viruses to understand host-pathogen relationships, intra-and inter-host transmission dynamics, and how the ecology of the viruses provide insight into the ecology of the hosts they infect.
+Today we'll be doing a fairly standard BEAST workflow to estimate the phylogenetic relationships among these viral isolates.

 ##  Second.
 Some helpful resources.
 Some of these are more essential than helpful!